This story was originally published and last updated .

 The best Android apps to track nutrition, calories, and weight

 Watch live TV on all of your devices with YouTube TV, Sling TV, and more

 - View All 38 Articles In This Series

-YouTube is a great binging black hole, but its algorithms for suggesting content can be questionable, to say the least.
-Not every popular channel is really all that informative, and you may be getting into a bit of a rut with your regular subscriptions at this point.
+YouTube is a great way to spend 8 hours you suddenly realize have gone by when you get into 40 minute rants about ancient aliens, because its algorithms for suggesting content can be questionable, to say the least.
+Not everything that's popular is really all that informative or educational, and you may find your regular subscriptions just aren't keeping up with your increased content consumption habits of late.
 So, we thought we'd point out five channels we really enjoy that, at the very least, genuinely do seek to inform their viewers, and in some cases, actually tech them new skills.
 And we just think it's a good thing to give shoutouts to some of our favorite creators right now, as we enter a time of economic uncertainty.